Acrylic Painting Tips for Artists

 9. Use Artist Quality Materials

-10. If you are stuck on a painting, then stop for some time
+10. If you are stuck on a painting, then take a break

 Take a break or start a new painting if you are stuck on a single painting for long.
 The solution may be as simple as a single brushstroke, but it takes time to realize that.
 If you rush through a problem, you will more often overwork the painting, so do not rush.